-C2C Federal Resume & USA Jobs + Lab, 25 July from 8:30am to 11:30am at the Hawk Transition Center, Rm 214 (11577 41st Division Dr, JBLM).
+C2C Federal Resume & USA Jobs + Lab, 22 Aug starting at 1pm at the Hawk Transition Center, Rm 214 (11577 41st Division Dr, JBLM).
 Learn the process of seeking and competing for Federal employment and discuss the required steps through the entire Federal hiring process.
 Featured guest instructor is a Veteran HR Specialist.
 Additional time available after class for questions and lab work.
 Registration thru C2C at 253-967-0319.

 Brown Bag Mini Job Fair will be held Wednesdays from 11:30am to 1:30pm in the Hawk Transition Center Lobby.
 (Job Seeker walk-ins welcome, Employer Registration is now required by emailing Shena.